 Labor Lawyer in Memphis

 Tess was instrumental in trying a sexual harassment case to a jury in federal court.
 She assisted in preparation by presenting arguments to a focus group before trial.
 At trial, she participated in selecting the jury, prepared demonstratives for use in opening statements, and read deposition testimony in court.
 The trial resulted in a $750,000 emotional distress verdict.
-She is now a labor lawyer practicing in Memphis.
+She is now a union-side labor lawyer practicing in Memphis.

 2020 Peggy Browning Fellow Nicholas Stonecypher